Slicer/Slicer/Docs/user_guide/getting_started.rst

   Slicer is not updated nightly and is more rigorously tested.

-Once downloaded, follow the instructions to complete installation.
+Once downloaded, follow the instructions below to complete installation.

 Further Documentation